-A message of felicitations was sent to St. Luke's because of the completion of the church edifice.
-Also a vote expressing regret at his absence and sending the united love of the members to Edward H. Mays, now in Japan, was passed.

-Three delegates will represent church at a meeting of the Congregational Extension Society, to be held on Feb.
+A message of felicitations was sent to

+St. Luke's because of the completion of the church edifice.
+Also a vote expressing regret at his absence and sending the united love of the members to Edward H. in Japan, was passed.
+Mays, now church at a meeting of the Congregational Extension Society, to be held on Feb.
 5: J. F. McTyier, W. R. Clymer and a member of the Guild.
 Victor H. Paltsits is a director of the society.

-new church officers are: Clerk, George E. Batcheller; treasurer, J. F. McTyier; trustees, S. E. Davenport, Jr., N. F. Holch and George H. Merrill; deacons, Victor H. Paltsits and Dr. L. M. Kelly; church committee, Mrs. C. E. Burton, Mrs. Fred Plate and the president of the Guild. chairman of music, Mrs. C. H. Scammell and chairman of ushers, George Smart.
+The new church officers are: Clerk, George E. Batcheller; treasurer, J. F. McTyier; trustees, S. E. Davenport, Jr., N. F. Holch and George H. Merrill; deacons, Victor H. Paltsits and Dr. L. M. Kelly; church committee, Mrs. C. E. Burton, Mrs. Fred Plate and the president of the Guild.
+E. Burton, Mrs. Fred Plate and the president of the Guild; chairman of music, Mrs. C. H. Scammell and chairman of ushers, George Smart.